tech-university-india/BackendEvaluation/Evaluation2.md

 2. GET API using query params which takes sector name as input and returns the top ranked companies by score
+The second api is calling the database only.

     GET /api/companies?sector=